Eurosteril® Sterilization pouches

 • Protect any sharp points with special covers;

 • Use an absorbent gauze to prevent any lubricated turbines and wands from soaking the paper with oil;

 • When opening pouches, hold the paper side still and peel the film downwards to access the sterile instruments.

 They offer a guaranteed seal during sterilization and keep items sterile for up to 6 months in suitable storage conditions.

-Made of heavy weight 60g/m2 medical kraft paper on one side coupled with a light blue polyester/polypropylene laminate film layer.
+Made of heavy weight 60g/m2 medical kraft paper on one side coupled with a light blue polyethylene/polypropylene laminate film layer.
 The certified materials offer a guaranteed seal during sterilization.
 In full compliance with 93/42/EEC (and subsequent amendment 2007/47/EC) and EN 868-5.

 Excellent peelability during opening, with no release of paper fibres or tearing in the plastic material.